nanu-c/freesignal/README.md

 ## Installation
-* Needs git and docker
+* Needs git, docker, docker-compose
 * Checkout the submodules `git submodule update --init && git submodule update`
 * Apply patch to the source code `cd Signal-Sever && git apply ../patches/patch1` ** The patch disables recapctha, APN and replaces the depency of amazon IAM to a local server version